 Problems of cash management are amongst the main difficulties encountered by small growing businesses.
-It is really difficult to predict the amount of cash that will be available when a company is young and rapidly growing.
+It's really difficult to predict the amount of cash that will be available when a company is young and rapidly growing.

 If the company adopts management by case, then staff planning can be represented on the analytic accounts report, as you have seen.

-But since you know your selling price for each of the different projects, you can see that it is easy to use the plan in the analytic accounts to more precisely forecast the amounts that you will invoice in the coming months.
+But since you know your selling price for each of the different projects, you can see that it's easy to use the plan in the analytic accounts to more precisely forecast the amounts that you'll invoice in the coming months.

-16.2 Putting Analytic Accounts in Place
+14.2 Putting analytic accounts in place